 An important note: The charger doesn’t come with a blocking diode or charge controller.

 DuraVolt also notes that their 12v chargers don’t need a charge controller, as they use self-regulating panels with a lower operating voltage than other 12v solar panels.
-A handful of buyers still use a charge controller, but the manufacturer notes it’s not necessary thanks to this low voltage.
+A handful of buyers still use a charge controller, but the manufacturer notes that it is not necessary thanks to this low voltage.

 Many buyers permanently attach the charger to the deck or T-top and use it to keep the battery topped up when moored or when out on the boat during the day.

-Bottom Line: The DuraVolt 20W Marine Solar Battery Charger is the perfect option for your boat or any other intense setting where ruggedness and dependability is key – and water is imminent.
+Bottom Line: The DuraVolt 20W Marine Solar Battery Charger is the perfect option for your boat or any other intense setting where ruggedness and dependability are key – and water is imminent.

 DuraVolt Magnetic Battery Maintainer

 DuraVolt uses neodymium magnets, the strongest magnet on the market, for these chargers.
-Many users note that, while skeptical initially of the strength of the magnet, they don’t move an inch even after high speeds and bumpy roads.
+Many users note that they were initially skeptical of the magnet, but they found that the panel does not move an inch even after high speeds and bumpy roads.
 This makes DuraVolt’s magnetic solar panel – quite literally – the easiest installation of all the chargers on our list!

-The charger includes a 10 foot cord that ends with an SAE output as well as alligator clips and battery terminal adapters.
+The charger includes a 10′ cord that ends with an SAE output as well as alligator clips and battery terminal adapters.

-DuraVolt claims their solar battery chargers do not need a blocking diode or charge controller, thanks to their unique design and quality components.
-Some buyers choose to add one or the other, or both, after buying the kit, but most seem to just install what’s included without any additions and report the charger still works great.
+DuraVolt claims that their solar battery chargers do not need a blocking diode or charge controller, thanks to their unique design and quality components.
+Some buyers choose to add them after buying the kit, but most seem to install the kit exactly how it is and the charger still works great.